Endless-Community-Developers/main/docs/Game Servers/reoserv.md

 ### About Server Emulator

 REOSERV is the first application being developed with the EO crate.
-It's a fast, reliable, and a concurrent server for Endless Online. **REOSERV is still in heavy development.**
+It's a fast, reliable, and a concurrent server for Endless Online.

 Creator: [Sorokya](https://github.com/sorokya)